erikvasilauskas/EV-Transition-MI-Mobility/reports/appendix_employment_projection_methods.md

 The script loads detailed staffing shares from `data/processed/mcda_staffing_detailed_2021_2024.csv` and retains the 2024 proportional distribution of occupations within each segment.
-Those shares remain constant through 2034 (i.e., the pipeline does not incorporate U.S. BLS drift in this SAM-standard version).

-For each projection scenario, segment employment totals are multiplied by the relevant share to obtain occupation-level employment estimates.
+The BLS staffing table provides 2024 and 2034 shares for each occupation within every mobility segment.
+For each occupation-segment pair the script computes an annualised drift factor, applies it to the Michigan baseline share, and normalises the resulting shares so they continue to sum to one within each segment-year.
+Segment employment totals from each projection scenario are then multiplied by the drift-adjusted shares to obtain occupation-level employment estimates.
 Baseline openings from the MCDA data are scaled in proportion to employment changes so that occupation-level openings track the projected job counts.

 Outputs: